Coding Schemes with Rate-Limited Feedback that Improve over the Nofeedback Capacity for a Large Class of Broadcast

-\subsection{Usefulness of Feedback}
+\section{Usefulness of Feedback}

-{Our third scheme~1C (which leads to Theorem~\ref{Thm:oneside}) can be used to prove the following result on the usefulness of rate-limited feedback for DMBCs.
+{Our Scheme~IC (which leads to Theorem~\ref{Thm:oneside}) can be used to prove the following result on the usefulness of rate-limited feedback for DMBCs.
 (Similar results can be shown based on our other proposed schemes.)}

 \begin{Theorem} Fix a DMBC.
 Consider random variables $(U_0^{\M},U_1^{\M}, U_2^{\M}, X^{\M})$ such that

 Let the rate pair $(R_1^{\M},R_2^\M)$ satisfy Marton's constraints~\eqref{eq:martonRegion} when evaluated for $(U_0^{\M},U_1^{\M}, U_2^{\M}, X^{\M})$ where Constraint~\eqref{eq:Marton2} has to hold with strict inequality.